mitchallen/richmond/README.md

 ### Step 4: Create index.js in your projects root folder:

+__Important Note:__ if you omit a line in the controller setup for an HTTP method (POST, PUT, etc) trying to make an HTTP request using that method will result in a returned status of 404 (Not Found).

+That may actually be desired.
+For example you may want to build a Web service where people can only read (GET) records from your database.
+So you would only include the setup lines for *getOne* (get one record) and *getMany* (get collection) in the demo controller.

     var Richmond   = require('richmond'),
 	    micro      = new Richmond(),
 	    config     = require('./config'),